elgw/nd2tool/doc/nd2tool.md

 : Display basic information from the metadata but do no conversion

 **-v l**, **\--verbose l**
 : Set verbosity level to l.
-0=quite, 1=normal, >1 extra.
+0=quite, 1=normal, >1 show memory usage
+  etc >2 also dump meta data as it is read.

 **-o**, **\--overwrite**
 : Overwrite existing tif files.